frappe/erpnext_documentation/user/manual/en/setting-up/print/print-settings.md

 # Print Settings

-In Print Settings you can set your default printing preferences like Paper Size, default text size, whether you want to output as PDF or HTML etc.

-To edit print settings, go to:

-> Setup > Printing and Branding > Print Settings
+In Print Settings you can set your printing preferences like Paper Size, default text size, whether you want to output as PDF or HTML etc. To edit print settings, go to: **Settings > Printing > Print Settings**.

 <img class="screenshot" alt="Print Settings" src="{{docs_base_url}}/assets/img/setup/print/print-settings.png">

 There is various other configuration available in the Print Settings.
 Let's learn about each below.